falcosecurity/falcosidekick/README.md

   -c, --config-file=CONFIG-FILE  config file
 ```

-## Handlers
+## Endpoints

-Different URI (handlers) are available :
+Different endpoints (handlers) are available :

 - `/` : main and default handler, your falco config must be configured to use it
-- `/ping` : you will get a `pong` as answer, useful to test if falcosidekick is
-  running and its port is opened (for healthcheck purpose for example).
-This
-  endpoint is deprecated and it will be removed in `3.0.0`.
+- `/ping` : you will get a `pong` as answer, useful to test if falcosidekick is running and its port is opened (for healthcheck purpose for example).
+This endpoint is deprecated and it will be removed in `3.0.0`.
-- `/healthz`: you will get a HTTP status code `200` response as answer, useful
-  to test if falcosidekick is running and its port is opened (for healthcheck or
-  purpose for example)
+- `/healthz`: you will get a HTTP status code `200` response as answer, useful to test if falcosidekick is running and its port is opened (for healthcheck or purpose for example)
 - `/test` : (for debug only) send a test event to all enabled outputs.
-- `/debug/vars` : get statistics from daemon (in JSON format), it uses classic
-  `expvar` package and some custom values are added
+- `/debug/vars` : get statistics from daemon (in JSON format), it uses classic `expvar` package and some custom values are added
-- `/metrics` : prometheus endpoint, for scraping metrics about events and
+- `/metrics` : prometheus endpoint, for scraping metrics about events and `falcosidekick`
-  `falcosidekick`

 ## Logs